-- 3. Applicants presenting a GED must present official GED results, official transcripts of any partial high school completion, and ACT Plus Writing and/or SAT results.
+Applicants presenting a GED must present official GED results, official transcripts of any partial high school completion, and ACT Plus Writing and/or SAT results.
 Each university shall determine equivalencies to university minimum standards.

-Students admitted spring 2017 or later may submit ACT scores without an essay. - (b) Alternative Admission (Profile Assessment): Applicants who are not eligible for standard admissions may be considered for alternative admission.
+(b) Alternative Admission (Profile Assessment): Applicants who are not eligible for standard admissions may be considered for alternative admission.
 In addition to reviewing a student's GPA and test scores, a university may consider other factors in the review of the student's application for admission.
 These factors may include, but are not limited to, the following: a combination of test scores and GPA that indicate potential for success, improvement in high school record, family educational background, socioeconomic status, graduation from a low-performing high school, graduation from an International Baccalaureate program, geographic location, military service, special talents and/or abilities, or other special circumstances.
 These additional factors shall not include preferences in the admissions process for applicants on the basis of race, national origin, or sex.
-The student may be admitted if, in the judgment of an appropriate institutional committee, there is sufficient evidence that the student can be expected to succeed at the institution. - 1.
-The number of first-time-in-college students admitted through profile assessment at each university shall be determined by the university board of trustees. - 2.
+The student may be admitted if, in the judgment of an appropriate institutional committee, there is sufficient evidence that the student can be expected to succeed at the institution.

+- 1. The number of first-time-in-college students admitted through profile assessment at each university shall be determined by the university board of trustees. - 2.
 Each university shall implement specific measures and programs to enhance academic success and retention for students who are accepted into the institution using the alternative admissions option.
-The board of trustees shall review the success of students admitted under the profile assessment process to ensure that their rates of retention and graduation remain near or above the institution's average. - (c) Talented Twenty: Within space and fiscal limitations, admission to a university in the SUS shall be granted to an FTIC applicant who is a graduate of a public Florida high school, who has completed the eighteen (18) required high school units as listed in this regulation, who ranks in the top 20% of his/her high school graduating class, and who has submitted SAT Reasoning Test or redesigned SAT scores from the College Board or ACT Plus Writing scores from ACT, Inc., prior to enrollment.
-A student must be eligible for college-level work per Board of Governors Regulation 6.008 in order to be eligible for Talented
+The board of trustees shall review the success of students admitted under the profile assessment process to ensure that their rates of retention and graduation remain near or above the institution's average. - (c) Talented Twenty: Within space and fiscal limitations, admission to a university in the SUS shall be granted to an FTIC applicant who is a graduate of a public Florida high school, who has completed the eighteen (18) required high school units as listed in this regulation, who ranks in the top 20% of his/her high school graduating class, and who has submitted SAT Reasoning Test scores from the College Board or ACT Plus Writing scores from ACT, Inc., prior to enrollment.

-Twenty consideration.
 A Talented Twenty student is not guaranteed admission to the university of first choice and should work closely with a high school counselor to identify options.
-The SUS will use class rank as determined by the Florida Department of Education.
-Students admitted Spring 2017 or later may submit a redesigned SAT or ACT without an essay.

-(3) Any increase, change, or revision in standards of admission must be included in the undergraduate catalog and posted on the university website.
+The SUS will use class rank as determined by the Florida Department of Education. - (3) Any increase, change, or revision in standards of admission must be included in the undergraduate catalog and posted on the university Web site.

 Authority: Section 7(d), Art.
 IX, Fla.
-Const., History - Formerly 6C-2.42, and 6C-6.02, 11-18-70, 5-27-74, 12-17-74, 6-25-80, 3-21-82, 4-16-84, 4-14-86, 4-20-87, 10-19-88, 1-23-90, 1-7-91, 9-15-91, 8-4-92, 5-17-95, 11-27-95, 9-19-00, 11-28-00, Amended and Renumbered as 6.002 9-27-07, 01-28-10, 11-08-12, 11-21-2013.
-Amended 01-21-16.
-Amended: .
+Const., History - Formerly 6C-2.42, and 6C-6.02, 11-18-70, 5-27-74, 12-17-74, 6-25-80, 3-21-82, 4-16-84, 4-14-86, 4-20-87, 10-19-88, 1-23-90, 1-7-91, 9-15-91, 8-4-92, 5-17-95, 11-27-95, 9-19-00, 11-28-00, Amended and Renumbered as 6.002 9-27-07, 01-28-10, \\\\\\.